notnyt/beaglebone/README.md

 ```

 ### PWM
-The beaglebone also supports PWM (pulse width modulated) output on certain pins.
+The beaglebone supports PWM (pulse width modulated) output on certain pins.
 These pins output 3.3v.
 The output is controlled based on frequency and duty cycle.

 To initialize the pin **P9_14**, we pass the symbol for that pin, the duty cycle, and the frequency in Hz to the **PWMPin** constructor.